aschearer/image-powertools/ReadMe.md

 While developing [Tumblestone][1] I needed to create a lot of images.
 In all there were over 500 images that varied by language and platform.
 Creating all the different versions once would have taken a while, but there was no way I was going to regenerate these images every time our strings or marketing images changed!
 So I wrote this tool to automate the process.

-Questions, bug reports or feature requests?
+Questions, Bug Reports or Feature Requests?
 ---
 Do you have feature requests, questions or would you like to report a bug?
 Please post them on the [issue list][4] and follow [these guidelines][3].